franslarsson/nlp-embedding-db/README.md

 * Read in the whole binary file and perform the task in memory

 ## Results
 The main result is presented in the figure below.
-Please refer to the notebook  a more detailed description regarding how the databases were evaluated.
+Please refer to [this](./performance_comparison.ipynb) notebook for a more detailed description regarding how the databases were evaluated.

 ![alt text](./img/comparison_speed.png)